Lipe & Dalton Sells 1,943 Shares of AbbVie Inc. (NYSE:ABBV)

-Lipe & Dalton lessened its stake in shares of AbbVie Inc. (NYSE:ABBV – Get Rating) by 4.3% during the first quarter, according to the company in its most recent 13F filing with the SEC.
-The fund owned 43,204 shares of the company’s stock after selling 1,943 shares during the quarter.
+Lipe & Dalton reduced its position in AbbVie Inc. (NYSE:ABBV – Get Rating) by 4.3% during the 1st quarter, according to its most recent filing with the Securities and Exchange Commission.
+The firm owned 43,204 shares of the company’s stock after selling 1,943 shares during the quarter.
 AbbVie comprises about 3.4% of Lipe & Dalton’s investment portfolio, making the stock its 4th biggest position.
-Lipe & Dalton’s holdings in AbbVie were worth $7,004,000 as of its most recent filing with the SEC.
+Lipe & Dalton’s holdings in AbbVie were worth $7,004,000 at the end of the most recent reporting period.

-A number of other large investors also recently made changes to their positions in the business.
-Minot Wealth Management LLC raised its position in shares of AbbVie by 1.2% in the 1st quarter.
-Minot Wealth Management LLC now owns 66,161 shares of the company’s stock worth $10,725,000 after buying an additional 800 shares during the period.
-Marino Stram & Associates LLC raised its position in shares of AbbVie by 3.5% in the 4th quarter.
-Marino Stram & Associates LLC now owns 12,718 shares of the company’s stock worth $1,722,000 after buying an additional 431 shares during the period.
-Oldfather Financial Services LLC purchased a new position in shares of AbbVie in the 4th quarter worth $250,000.
-International Assets Investment Management LLC raised its position in shares of AbbVie by 237.7% in the 4th quarter.
-International Assets Investment Management LLC now owns 185,150 shares of the company’s stock worth $1,696,000 after buying an additional 130,327 shares during the period.
-Finally, RB Capital Management LLC raised its position in shares of AbbVie by 3.1% in the 1st quarter.
-RB Capital Management LLC now owns 9,115 shares of the company’s stock worth $1,478,000 after buying an additional 273 shares during the period.
-Hedge funds and other institutional investors own 67.03% of the company’s stock.
+Several other institutional investors and hedge funds have also recently modified their holdings of the stock.
+BlackRock Inc. raised its position in shares of AbbVie by 1.1% in the 4th quarter.
+BlackRock Inc. now owns 128,197,554 shares of the company’s stock worth $17,357,949,000 after buying an additional 1,358,115 shares during the period.
+State Street Corp raised its position in AbbVie by 3.4% in the fourth quarter.
+State Street Corp now owns 79,357,705 shares of the company’s stock valued at $10,745,033,000 after purchasing an additional 2,597,076 shares during the period.
+Geode Capital Management LLC raised its position in AbbVie by 2.7% in the fourth quarter.
+Geode Capital Management LLC now owns 28,518,946 shares of the company’s stock valued at $3,850,573,000 after purchasing an additional 758,354 shares during the period.
+Norges Bank purchased a new position in AbbVie in the fourth quarter valued at about $2,433,269,000.
+Finally, Nuveen Asset Management LLC raised its position in AbbVie by 12.2% in the fourth quarter.
+Nuveen Asset Management LLC now owns 16,331,749 shares of the company’s stock valued at $2,211,319,000 after purchasing an additional 1,771,090 shares during the period.
+67.03% of the stock is currently owned by institutional investors and hedge funds.

-Several research analysts recently weighed in on ABBV shares.
-Barclays increased their target price on AbbVie from $150.00 to $174.00 and gave the stock an “equal weight” rating in a research report on Tuesday, April 12th.
-Morgan Stanley raised their price objective on AbbVie from $188.00 to $191.00 and gave the company an “overweight” rating in a research report on Friday.
-The Goldman Sachs Group raised their price objective on AbbVie from $122.00 to $140.00 and gave the company a “neutral” rating in a research report on Tuesday, April 12th.
-StockNews.com raised AbbVie from a “buy” rating to a “strong-buy” rating in a research report on Friday, April 8th.
-Finally, Wells Fargo & Company raised their price objective on AbbVie from $165.00 to $200.00 in a research report on Monday, May 2nd.
-One research analyst has rated the stock with a sell rating, five have issued a hold rating, ten have issued a buy rating and one has issued a strong buy rating to the company.
-According to MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and a consensus target price of $159.69.
+Several research analysts have commented on ABBV shares.
+Daiwa Capital Markets lowered AbbVie from an “outperform” rating to a “neutral” rating and set a $150.00 price objective on the stock. in a research report on Friday, May 6th.
+Barclays raised their price objective on AbbVie from $150.00 to $174.00 and gave the company an “equal weight” rating in a research report on Tuesday, April 12th.
+SVB Leerink initiated coverage on AbbVie in a research report on Monday, May 23rd.
+They set an “underperform” rating and a $140.00 target price on the stock.
+Morgan Stanley lifted their target price on AbbVie from $188.00 to $191.00 and gave the stock an “overweight” rating in a research report on Friday.
+Finally, The Goldman Sachs Group lifted their target price on AbbVie from $122.00 to $140.00 and gave the stock a “neutral” rating in a research report on Tuesday, April 12th.
+One research analyst has rated the stock with a sell rating, five have assigned a hold rating, ten have assigned a buy rating and one has issued a strong buy rating to the company.
+According to MarketBeat.com, AbbVie presently has a consensus rating of “Moderate Buy” and an average target price of $159.69.

-AbbVie (NYSE:ABBV – Get Rating) last posted its quarterly earnings results on Friday, April 29th.
-The company reported $3.16 EPS for the quarter, topping analysts’ consensus estimates of $3.15 by $0.01.
-The business had revenue of $13.36 billion during the quarter, compared to the consensus estimate of $13.61 billion.
+AbbVie (NYSE:ABBV – Get Rating) last issued its earnings results on Friday, April 29th.
+The company reported $3.16 EPS for the quarter, beating analysts’ consensus estimates of $3.15 by $0.01.
 AbbVie had a return on equity of 159.31% and a net margin of 22.00%.
-The company’s revenue for the quarter was up 2.7% compared to the same quarter last year.
-During the same period last year, the firm earned $2.95 earnings per share.
+The company had revenue of $13.36 billion during the quarter, compared to the consensus estimate of $13.61 billion.
+During the same period in the previous year, the firm posted $2.95 earnings per share.
+AbbVie’s quarterly revenue was up 2.7% compared to the same quarter last year.
 On average, equities research analysts forecast that AbbVie Inc. will post 13.85 EPS for the current fiscal year.

-The company also recently declared a quarterly dividend, which will be paid on Monday, August 15th.
-Investors of record on Friday, July 15th will be paid a $1.41 dividend.
-The ex-dividend date of this dividend is Thursday, July 14th.
+The business also recently announced a quarterly dividend, which will be paid on Monday, August 15th.
+Shareholders of record on Friday, July 15th will be paid a $1.41 dividend.
+The ex-dividend date is Thursday, July 14th.
 This represents a $5.64 dividend on an annualized basis and a yield of 3.69%.
-AbbVie’s dividend payout ratio (DPR) is 80.92%.
+AbbVie’s payout ratio is currently 80.92%.

 AbbVie Company Profile (Get Rating)